SpeedyCoder/mpserver/README.md

 * Before terminating, every Component closes its output channel.
 * Component can only close its output channel and it can only do so after its input channel have been closed.
+* For every value that a Component reads from the input channel, it should write a value to the output channel.
+So, that every request gets a response.

 ## Writers